 Despite their simplicity, these scenarios give us some important insights into the evolution of the mismatch.
 The advance of the phenology of each species is a nonlinear function of temperature increase and each species has a temperature regime during which its phenology is most sensitive to change, namely when the slope of the rate function is large.

-3.2 Case study: spruce budworm - balsam fir system
+3.4.
+Results for the spruce budworm - balsam fir system

-3.2.1 Fitting and sensitivity
+3.4.1 Fitting and sensitivity